1066509/reproducible-research_homework/README.md

 c) These changes have been made in the 'random_walk.R' file, seen in the reproducible_research_homework repository.

-d) Images of the latest commit made to this file:
+d) Images of the latest commit made to the 'random_walk.R' file:

   <p>
      <img src="https://github.com/amccarthykerrigan/reproducible-research_homework/blob/aced320a973bb0fe7850b3144bb01b905a31066f/Q4d_Latest_commit_1.png">